Comment on page

 Get results in < 5 minutes for either AWS, GCP, or Azure

-on your CLI and ensure that credentials with read-only access to your cloud are configured.
-If referencing state files stored in an s3 bucket, the credentials specified should be able to read those state files as well. b) Run the cloud-concierge container using the following command:
+a) Run aws config on your CLI and ensure that credentials with read-only access to your cloud are configured.
+If referencing state files stored in an s3 bucket, the credentials specified should be able to read those state files as well.

 docker run --env-file ./my-env-file.env -v main:/main -v ~/.aws:/main/credentials/aws:ro -w /main dragondropcloud/cloud-concierge:latest